 Capricious children will rule over them, the people will be oppressed; each one by another, and each one by his neighbor.
 The youth will storm against the elder and the inferior against the honorable~ Isaiah 3:4b-5 NASB

-It’s difficult to quibble with the notion that our society has become progressively more child-centric over the course of the last few decades.
-The phrase “family friendly” is assigned to everything from frozen chicken dinners to prime parking spaces at the grocery store.
-Sentimental ballads like “Children are Our Future” are the rallying cry of educators, church leadership and Moms and Dads everywhere.
+It’s difficult to quibble with the notion that our society has become progressively more child-centered over the course of the last few decades.

-All kidding aside, overall concern for the health and welfare of kids has brought about some much-needed changes in our culture.
+Overall concern for the health and welfare of children has brought about much-needed change in our culture.
 Research has raised awareness concerning the educational, medical and emotional needs of growing children.
 Parents readily invest more of their time, energy and treasure in raising kids than at any other time in history; and educators are much more in tune with the developmental needs of each individual child.
-As a result, school is far more interesting than it used to be.
+As a result, school is far more interesting than it was “back in the day”.

 I am all for anything that brings awareness to the horrors of child abuse.
-But I’m afraid we’ve exchanged physical abuse and emotional neglect with a pernicious new form of child abuse.
-One that is much more socially acceptable but every bit as crippling to the long-term health and well being of children.
+However, I fear we have exchanged physical abuse and emotional neglect with a different kind of child abuse.
+A form of abuse that is much more socially acceptable but every bit as crippling to the long-term health and well being of children.

-I call this relatively new form of child abuse “insulation.”
+I call this new form of child abuse “insulation.”
 Insulation happens when well-intentioned parents go beyond protecting their children from harmful influences or danger.
 Parents who insulate attempt to shield their kids from every kind of distress, pain, sadness, discomfort, discouragement or discontent.
-Some of the more common methods of insulation would include:
+Some of the more common methods of insulation are: